 But I've always been the anxious type

 Give us a call today to talk to an expert anxiety therapist who understands what you are going through, and has helped many others just like you to thrive.
-Or use our online booking form to book therapy for anxiety in London, either at at our head office on Harley Street, in the City, or at London Bridge.

 - Harley Therapy guide to anxiety and generalised anxiety disorder (GAD)